Aadhi Box Office: All Set To Enter The 50-Crore Club?

-Aadhi, the Pranav Mohanlal starrer which had hit the theatres on Januray 26, 2018 had come with a huge baggage of expectations, which the movie was carrying right from its announcement days.
+Aadhi, the Pranav Mohanlal starrer which had hit the theatres on January 26, 2018, had come with a huge baggage of expectations that the movie had carried right from its announcement days.
 Neveretheless, Aadhi turned out to be a movie worth all the hype as the movie served a perfect dish to the Malayalam film audiences.

 It has been over a month since Aadhi hit the theatres and the movie, directed by Jeethu Joseph has emerged as the numero uno at the box office.
-A good numner of movies had arrived after Aadhi's release but the movie remained unperturbed at the box office.
+A good number of movies had arrived after Aadhi's release but the movie remained unperturbed at the box office.
 Now, it seems like Aadhi is all set to reach newer heights in the coming days.
 Read Aadhi box office report to know more about the same..

 At The Kerala Box Office

-Aadhi had a phenomenal start at the Kerala box movie with the movie ruling the theatres from the opening day itself.
+Aadhi had a phenomenal start at the Kerala box office, with the movie ruling the theatres from the opening day itself.
 Reports had surfaced that Aadhi went on to cross the 20-Crore mark at the Kerala box office within 11 days of its run.
 The film also went on to complete 10000 shows in Kerala within 19 days of run.

 Still Running In The Theatres